selewirre/stellar_system_creator/stellar_system_creator/documentation/source/gui/gui.rst

 The :ref:`children orbit limit <children_orbit_limits>` tab contain different types of orbit limits for the bodies that orbit around the body for which the detail dialog is open.

-The :ref:`surface <surface>` dialog contains all potential surface related characteristics such as :ref:`temperature <temperature>`, :ref:`gravitational acceleration <surface_gravity>`, :ref:`size of parent in the sky <angular_diameter>`, and :ref:`tectonic activity <tectonic_activity>`.
+The :ref:`surface <surface>` tab contains all potential surface related characteristics such as :ref:`temperature <temperature>`, :ref:`gravitational acceleration <surface_gravity>`, :ref:`size of parent in the sky <angular_diameter>`, and :ref:`tectonic activity <tectonic_activity>`.

+The :ref:`ring <ring>` tab allows the modification of the color of the potential ring of a given :ref:`planet <planet>`.
+The addition of ring gaps happens automatically with the addition of ref:`satellites <satellite>`, or one can manually change the color gradient in such a way so as to imitate the ring-gap feeling.

 The :ref:`insolation <insolation_models>` tab contains the two different :ref:`insolation models <insolation_models>`
 that can be used to calculate the :ref:`habitable zone <habitable_zones>` around